Sonora27/movie-data-project/readme.md

 * Are there any Comedy genre synergies that perform better at the box office than others?
 * For example, does an Action Comedy generate better revenue at the box office than an Adventure Comedy?
+* How well do certain genres perform at the box office within specified budget brackets?